vitodibari/poliba-deep_learning-notes/Deep-Learning-Notes.md

 > - decrease $\gamma$ when increasing $\beta$ to keep convergence and the same order of magnitude
 > - at the beginning of learning, keep momentum small (~0.5) because of very large gradients then, raise it to the final value (~0.9-0.99)

-Momentum allows training at speeds that would cause divergent oscillations in the vanilla GD case.
+<u>Momentum allows training at speeds that would cause divergent oscillations in the vanilla GD case.</u>
 ### Nesterov Accelerated Gradient
 > [!NOTE] 📚
 > https://youtu.be/sV9aiEsXanE